cdfidelis/MT4-Projects/README.md

 Some MT4 Projects I have worked on and some I'm still working on

-Hi guys checkout this new robot I've been working on,
+Hi guys checkout my new robot,
 Name: H4 ENGULF STRATEGY
 Currency Pair: EURUSD
 -Over 400% in just 2years